+This fantastic vegan tomato soup is inspired by South Asian flavours, with loads of spice and coconut milk for creaminess instead of heavy cream.
 It’s a bit of a departure from the classic tomato basil soup, but I promise it’s a good one.

-I have been making it this long, after all.
+If you have a cold, you should eat this soup.
+I know many people swear by chicken noodle soup (or chickpea noodle soup!) when they’re sick, but there’s a lot to be said for something spicy when you’re feeling poorly.
 We make this every time one of us is sick – Graham swears by it, and it’s one of the few soup recipes he knows.
 It’s easy to eat, as it’s pureed but not thick, great for a sore throat.

 The soup is packed with plenty of cold-fighting ingredients like garlic, ginger, and turmeric, and it always helps.
-The hot pepper will make you have to blow your nose a bunch, too.
-Let it flow.
+The hot pepper may also hurt your lips if they’re cracked, so go carefully.

 As is, it’s a great healthy tomato soup that’s easy to make year round.
 If you want to use fresh tomatoes instead, try to leave them on the counter until they’re almost too ripe.
 The sweeter, the better.

-- 1 teaspoon coconut oil
+- 1 teaspoon olive oil

-- 3 cloves garlic, chopped
+- 3 cloves garlic minced

-- 1 thumb ginger, minced
+- 1 thumb ginger minced (about 5-6cm)

 - 2 teaspoons cumin